 Do you want to undo changes in WordPress and restore a post or form to a previous version?

-In this post, we’ll show you how to undo changes to any post or WordPress form and restore it to an older version.
+In this post, we’ll show you how to undo changes on your WordPress site.

 When creating content, the first draft is rarely ever perfect and usually requires at least a few changes.
 In fact, the best pieces of content are usually a product of a lot of editing and refinements.

 Thankfully, there are two built-in features that can help you to undo mistakes: